SuvadeepMukherjee/Data-Structures-And-Algorithms-In-Javascript-For-Coding-Interviews/Introduction/Introduction to big O.md

 ### Analyzing space complexity

-When you initialize variables like arrays or strings, your algorithm  is allocating memory.
+When you initialize variables like arrays or strings, our algorithm  is allocating memory.
 We never count the space used by the input (it is  bad practice to modify the input), and usually don't count the space  used by the output (the answer) unless an interviewer asks us to.

 > In the below examples, the code is only allocating memory so that we  can analyze the space complexity, so we will consider everything we  allocate as part of the space complexity (there is no "answer").